They weren’t going to toss away the future to improve the present.

 “He’s a student of the game, has a very high basketball IQ and he’s a gym rat.”

-The Bobcats traded a player with intangibles just that sterling in Sessions, who signed here as a free agent in 2012.
+The Bobcats traded a player with intangibles just that sterling in Sessions, who signed here as a free agent the summer of 2012.
 Higgins called Sessions the “ultimate professional,” which made it tough to watch him leave.

 “Ramon is a terrific young man,” Higgins said.
 “He fit in with our team, but he’ll fit in well with whatever team he plays with.”